-Degree shopping allows you the luxury of performing "what if" scenarios with different majors.
+Major exploration allows you the luxury of performing "what if" scenarios with different majors.
 For instance, "what if" you want to change majors?
-The degree shopping function will evaluate the courses you have already taken against the course requirements for the new major.
+The major exploration function will evaluate the courses you have already taken against the course requirements for the new major.
+To access major exploration, log onto the portal at https://my.chipola.edu, click the STUDENTS tab, click on advising (in the light blue box on the left of the page), then look for the "Major Exploration" section of the webpage.